Wootz steel

-Wootz steel, also known as Seric steel, is a crucible steel characterized by a pattern of bands and high carbon content.
-These bands are formed by sheets of microscopic carbides within a tempered martensite or pearlite matrix in higher carbon steel, or by ferrite and pearlite banding in lower carbon steels.
+Wootz steel is a crucible steel characterized by a pattern of bands and high carbon content.
+These bands are formed by sheets of microscopic carbides within a tempered martensite or pearlite matrix in higher-carbon steel, or by ferrite and pearlite banding in lower-carbon steels.
 It was a pioneering steel alloy developed in southern India in the mid-1st millennium BC and exported globally.